 Beverly

-Beverly was selected by the Zill family of Boynton Beach, FL and may have been a Haden seedling.
+Beverly was selected by the Zill family of Boynton Beach, FL and may have been a Haden seedling, but its certain parentage was unknown.
+Brooks is another possible parent based on the leaf shape, season and physiological charactertistics of the fruit.
 It was quickly recognized as a late season mango with very good eating quality.
-Indeed the Zills considered it superior to the other late-season mangos (such as Keitt and Kent), and many people who try it seem to agree.
+Indeed the Zills considered it superior to the other late-season mangos (such as Brooks, Keitt and Kent), and many people who try it seem to agree.

-The fruit are round-to-oval and shape and medium in size, yellow at maturity developing a light pink blush when grown along the coast.
+The fruit are round-to-oval in shape and medium in size, yellow at maturity developing a light pink blush when grown along the coast.
+There can be considerable variability in the shape of the individual fruit on the same tree compared to other varieties.
 They are strong, steady producers and the fruit normally ripen between July and September.
 Like other late-season mangos, their seeds will sometimes sprout within the fruit as it begins to ripen.

 The flesh is yellow, soft, fiber-free containing a monoembryonic seed.
 It has a very rich, sweet classic flavor with some light ‘melon’ notes.

-The trees themselves have a relatively spreading, low-medium vigour growth habit and are quite manageable.
+The trees themselves have a relatively spreading, low-medium vigour growth habit with open canopy and are quite manageable.

 Flavor: Classic